erakin027/Worker-Management-System-Refined/README.md

 These tests ensure that worker management, service assignment, pricing, and lifecycle state transitions are all functionally correct, consistent, and resistant to edge-case failures.

+### Integration Testing
+We also carried out a broad set of manual integration tests to verify that the C++ and Java modules interact smoothly within the overall system.
+These tests focused on validating data exchange, workflow continuity, and user-facing behavior across module boundaries.
+Through this process, we confirmed that both components operate together reliably and provide a seamless end-to-end experience.
 ---

 ## Building & Run Instructions